SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

 SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
 Like a spell checker, SonarLint squiggles flaws so they can be fixed before committing code.
-You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP and Python)
+You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP, Python & Java)

 ## How it works